pbrada/pom-dependencies-repre/README.md

 Version history

-* 0.1 -- lists artefacts (not versions) in plain text file
+* 0.1 -- lists artefacts (not versions) in plain text format
-* 0.2 -- lists artefacts, and versions of each, in plain text file
+* 0.2 -- lists artefacts, and versions of each, in plain text format
-* 0.8 for each artefact (not by versions) lists dependencies (artefacts, not versions) in plain text file
+* 0.8 -- for each artefact (not by versions) lists dependencies (artefacts, not versions) in plain text format
-* 0.9 same as 0.8 but outputs basic GraphML
+* 0.9 -- same as 0.8 but outputs basic GraphML

+Known issues

+* ignores info stored in <dependencyManagement> declarations, leading to dependencies without versions ("javax.mail:mail:")
+* does not expand maven keywords (e.g. org.springframework:spring-beans:${project.version})